Jigoku: Japanese Hell

 Jigoku: Japanese Hell (地獄) is a 1999 Japanese horror film, directed by Teruo Ishii.

 Plot

-Two young girls get a chance to see what it would it be like to be in Hell and while on this tour of Damnation they see the story of what happens to a man who escaped punishment from the court when he raped and murdered several little girls.
+Two young girls get a chance to see what it would be like to be in Hell.
+While on this tour of Damnation, they see the story of what happens to a man who escaped punishment from the court after raping and murdering several young girls.

 Then their own story unfolds before their very eyes.
-The story of an insane cult in which the blind leader demands tribute from the women and plan mass murder in the belief that the world will be ending soon and they need to help it along.
+The story of an insane cult in which the blind leader demands tribute from the women and plans mass murder in the belief that the world will be ending soon and they need to help it along.